3 Ways To Keep Your Granny Flat Warm Without A Fireplace

 Luckily, there’s another perk to living smart.
 Smaller dwellings heat up a lot quicker than a full-size home, so keeping your granny flat warm in winter can be a breeze (no pun intended).

 But you still need to have a strategy to to keep the winter chills out, especially if you’re in isolated parts of the country.

-On top of the everlasting reasons to stop eating take-out, home-cooking can be a great way to keep your granny flat warm in winter.
+On top of the endless reasons to stop eating take-out, home-cooking can be a great way to keep your granny flat warm in winter.
 Conventional ovens are a perfect source of heat, and the more you use them the warmer your dwelling will get.